pachyderm/docs/content/2.3.x/how-tos/advanced-data-operations/mount-volume.md

+---
+# metadata #
-# Mount a Volume in a Pipeline
+title: Mount a Volume in a Pipeline
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 You may have a local or a network-attached storage that you want your pipeline to write files to.